Who are intersex people?

 What are DSDs?

 In 2006, a group of doctors replaced the umbrella term intersex with “disorders of sex development” or DSDs.
 The new label reinforces the idea that intersex traits are disorders that need to be fixed.

 There are some intersex people who use the term today, especially when accessing healthcare, or when first taught to use DSD by parents or doctors.
 People also use a range of specific diagnostic terms.

 People with intersex variations are free to use any label, but the term intersex has become even more accepted and widespread today.

 We believe that stigmatising language leads to poor mental health, marginalisation, and exclusion from human rights and social institutions.
 The term intersex promotes human rights for people born with variations of sex characteristics.

 Tony Briffa writes on “Disorders of sex development”.

 What gender identities do intersex people have?

-Intersex is a lived experience of the body and we have many different ways of understanding our bodies, our sexes and our genders.
+Intersex describes lived experiences of the body and we have many different ways of understanding our bodies, our sexes and our genders.
 We have a broad range of gender identities, just like non-intersex people.
 The identities of people with intersex variations may sometimes not match our appearance.
 Having a non-binary gender identity does not automatically make someone intersex.

 Intersex people have all sorts of identities: Inter/Act (US) talk with Buzzfeed.